 To increase their accessibility, I have identified three metrics by which to evaluate online music archival records: discoverability, usability, and readability (DUR).
 Each of these metrics, in my thinking, falls under the broad umbrella of accessibility.
 Using the framing Mathiesen (2014) provides, the combination of discoverability and usability ensures that users can obtain and use it; readability partly ensures users can use it and partly ensures they can benefit from it.

-As a result, my work combines discoverability, usability, and readability work and extends work around information access and archival usability (see especially: Dyson & Schellenberg, 2017; Mathiesen 2014; Southwell & Slater, 2013) to online music archives (Boyd, 2015; Puckett, 2009) in order to provide new insights into how best to provide information access to users who do not read college-level English, music researchers, and especially to Disabled users.
+As a result, my work combines discoverability, usability, and readability work and extends work around information access and archival usability (see especially: Dyson & Schellenberg, 2017; Mathiesen 2014; Southwell & Slater, 2013) to online music archives (Boyd, 2015; Puckett, 2009) in order to provide new insights into how best to provide access to users who do not read college-level English, music researchers, and especially to Disabled users.

-Specifically, I aim to answer the question "How can archivists increase the discoverability, usability, and readability of online music archive materials?"
+Specifically, I aim to answer the question "How can archivists increase the overall accessibility of online music archive materials?"
 To answer that question, I will use the DUR metrics to examine online music archive materials.
 Music archival materials are uniquely representative of other genres of archival materials because they encompass such a broad range of formats, which makes them a fruitful site for study.

 My findings translate from music archives to general ones, and some translate to in-person archives too.
 By gaining a deeper understanding of the needs and desires of the aforementioned user groups, archivists' knowledge of what constitutes a well-designed online record display page will be significantly improved.
-By improving that understanding, not only can archivists better facilitate the human right to information access for all users, but they can also collect and construct more accurate, representative, and justice-filled archival records, collections, and descriptions.
+By improving that understanding, not only can archivists better facilitate the human right to information access and cultural heritage for all users, but they can also collect and construct more accurate, representative, and justice-filled archival records, collections, and descriptions.

 For examples of work that has come out of this thinking, see the Publications page.